ErasmusMC-Bioinformatics/WeFaceNano/README.md

 * Barcoding [yes or no]
 * Flowcell configuration file.

 When selecting the FASTQ option the Albacore basecalling step will be skipped and Canu or Miniasm will use the inputfolder to start the assembly.
 For the Canu assembly, please enter the genome size.
 Try to guess if you don't know the exact size.
-For Miniasm this step can be skipped but instead you will enter the kmer-size you want Minimap to use.
-Select a kmer size between 13 and 28 for the best results.
+For Miniasm this step can be skipped but instead the KmerGenie tool will run to find the optimal kmer-size for the selected reads.
+If the run is barcoded the tool will run for all barcodes and will calculate the optimal kmer-size for all barcodes.

 After the assembly the Simple-Circularise tool will look for repeats and will circularise the contigs.